 Eggs are a favourite.
 Fried sunny side up, scrambled with a bit of parmesan cheese, hard boiled, all delicious, easy and oh so good.
 I cook a few boiled eggs at a time and chopped up it’s an easy add to some other leftover or cereal for breakfast in a hurry.
 I always cook eggs, raw egg white isn’t good long term for dogs but I usually leave the yolk runny.

 Sardines- preferably in spring-water and no added salt.
 Fast easy and great for getting that omega 3s boost.
 Any tinned fish is fine, salmon, tuna, mackerel.
 I drain off the water.
 I have tiny dogs so I have little one serve tins in the cupboard for fish mornings (once or twice a week)

-Cereals are great, rolled oats porridge or Weet Bix, rather than Corn Flakes for better nutrition, adding milk and boosting the protein (and yum) with cottage cheese or yogurt (or a boiled egg).
+Cereals are great, rolled oats porridge, rather than Corn Flakes for better nutrition, adding milk and boosting the protein (and yum) with cottage cheese or yogurt (or a boiled egg).
 Check out our early post Can Dogs Eat Fruit for more information, but adding some berries to this would boost the antioxidants.

 Chicken Wings Or Necks

 If you have time, chicken wings or necks are an easy breakfast meal, I never leave a dog alone with a bone of any kind, but they are pretty quick to get these ones down.
 Wings are quite fatty, under the skin, so if fat or weight is an issue for your dog, remove the skin.
 It comes off quite easily.